DafyYasenova/GuessANumber/README.md

 # GuessANumber
-Game Guess A Number assording to template
+Game Guess A Number assording to template.
 Started by local terminal!